memgraph/docs/products/memgraph/v1.2.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 ```

 {% hint style="info" %}
-NOTE: The following "How to Guides" provide explanation of basic usage.
+NOTE: The following "How to Guides" provide an explanation of basic usage.
 To find
 out more details about each module and documentation of each procedure, please
 take a look at our [Reference Guide](https://docs.memgraph.com/memgraph/reference-overview)
 or the query module source files.
-On Linux, the files are located in
+The files are located in the directory
 `/usr/lib/memgraph/query_modules`.
 {% endhint %}